Decline of newspapers

-The decline of newspapers in the 21st century consists of the closure of many traditional newspapers (whether as printed or online versions), and a decline in the number of professional journalists.
+The decline of newspapers in the 21st century consists of the closure of many traditional newspapers and a decline in the number of professional journalists.
 Meanwhile, a small number of newspapers with significant brand recognition have seen a significant rise in viewership of their online publications.

 In the U.S. and Europe, newspapers are facing declining advertisement sales, the loss of much classified advertising, and precipitous drops in circulation.
 The U.S. saw the loss of an average of two newspapers per week between late 2019 and May 2022, leaving an estimated 70 million people in places that are already news deserts and areas that are in high risk of becoming so.
 Prior to that steep decline, newspapers' weekday circulation had fallen 7% and Sunday circulation 4% in the United States, their greatest declines since 2010.

 To survive, newspapers are considering combining and other options, although the outcome of such partnerships has been criticized.

 The decline of newspapers has various adverse consequences, in particular at the local level.
 For example, research has linked closures of newspapers to declines in civic engagement of citizens, increases in government waste, and increases in political polarization.
 The decline of local news has also been linked to the increased nationalization of local elections.